 Second, finding an experienced technical partner can lead to acquiring a highly self-dedicated professional willing to build MVP products with killing features for potential customers.

-Third, a CTO will take all the technical responsibilities for MVP product development which allows you to focus on marketing, fundraising, and other aspects yet keeping a professional consultant around the corner.
+Third, a CTO will take all the technical responsibilities for MVP product development, focusing on marketing, fundraising, and other aspects while keeping a professional consultant around the corner.

-This person clearly knows how to build an MVP app and make it successful by reaching business objectives through technical implementation.
+This person clearly knows how to create a minimum viable product app and make it successful by reaching business objectives through technical implementation.

 The key methods to find a great technical co-founder are:

-Here is a valuable video from Michael Seibel, the CEO and Managing Partner at YCombinator, sharing his thoughts on how to find a technical partner for your startup MVP product development.
+Here is a valuable video from Michael Seibel, the CEO and Managing Partner at YCombinator, sharing his thoughts on how to find a technical partner for launching an MVP.

-Ultimately, a CTO will help you build an in-house product team that will concentrate on MVP product development and further improvement and support.
+Ultimately, a CTO will help you build an in-house software team that will concentrate on minimum viable product development and further improvement and support.